Oris - Watches for men and women

 ORIS Swiss watches in perfection since 1904

 Since 1904, Oris has stood for top-class mechanical watches.
 The Swiss watch manufacturer combines a tradition never forgotten with modernity in the development of new watches and movements.
-Oris watches are objects of the highest quality that give you lasting pleasure.
+Oris watches are objects of the highest quality, luxury watches that give you lasting pleasure.
 Oris watches present an unmistakable beauty and are created according to principles that have been handed down from generation to generation.
 Read more

 The Swiss origin of the Oris brand is protected by law and a sign of the highest quality guarantee.
 All Oris watches undergo the strictest quality controls throughout production.